isomerpages/moe-chijsjc/resources/announcements/_posts/2023-10-23-post-President's Award Teacher and Outstanding Youth in Education Award 2024.md

 description: ""
 image: ""
 ---
-#### President's Award for Teachers 2024 - Nominations are now open!
+##### President's Award for Teachers and Outstanding Youth Education Award 2024 - Nominations are now open!

 Dear parents and SJCians,